Publications

 (MIT Conference on Digital Experimentation, November 2020)

-We study a setting where a decision maker is conducting experiments in a network environment.
-We assume the existence of multiple analysts conducting experiments on the same network, as is the case in many online platforms.
-An experiment creates negative externalities on other ongoing experiments by contaminating their results.
-We analyze an experimenter’s decision making problem in this setting, where the goal is learning an optimal treatment regime over the network while limiting the contamination on other experimenters.
+We study a setting where a decision maker is conducting experiments in a network environment, where other analysts are simulataneously conducting experiments on the same network.
+We analyze an experimenter’s problem where the goal is learning an optimal treatment regime over the network while limiting the contamination on other experimenters.
 We provide theoretical regret bounds and study the performance of our suggested policy through simulations.